drewjocham/mongo-migration-tool/README.md

 ## 🚀 Library Usage

-Use mongo-essential as a Go library in your applications:
+Use mongo-migration as a Go library in your applications:

 ```go
 package main